Hiroreco/enreco-archive/recap-data/glossary/characters/npcs/outsider-entry.md

 Nineteen heroes were summoned to the Kingdom of Libestal by its seemingly kind and gentle ruler.
 The king pleaded for their strength to save his realm from the growing threat of the Stains.
 His demeanor was compassionate, his motives appeared noble—and it was all a lie.

 After the defeat of the Stain King, the monarch revealed his true identity.
-The so-called calamity had been orchestrated by him, and by defeating it, the heroes had unknowingly broken the seals on his prison.
-No longer bound, he shed his disguise and revealed his true form—**The Captive** (later known as **the Outsider**).
+Again and again, he was forced to witness the world's destruction, powerless to escape.
+It was only by summoning the heroes that he finally shattered this cycle, breaking the seals on his prison.
+Freed at last, he cast aside his disguise and revealed his true form—**The Captive** (later known as **the Outsider**).

 His intent was clear: to destroy all of existence as retribution for his imprisonment.
 But through the combined efforts of the heroes, he was ultimately struck down.
 However, as he fell, the very world began to collapse into the void.
 In the final moments, a mysterious entity intervened, pulling the heroes from the brink of annihilation.